Lansing Family Fun

 Snacks and Hydration

 Eat before you come and bring snacks.
-This place is massive, so if your goal is to make it through the entire building, you’ll want to hydrate and make sure your and your kids’ blood sugar doesn’t fall to “hangry” mode.
+This place is massive, so if your goal is to make it through the entire building, you’ll want to hydrate and pack snacks.
+If you forget, don’t worry – there’s a snack area located in the front entrance across from the gift shop.

 Go with the Flow

-Michigan Historic Center Big Lumber Wheel Play Museum Downtown Lansing
+Michigan History Museum in Downtown Lansing

 Volunteers

-You’ll find there are helpful volunteers along the way that will engage with the kids and explain exhibits.
+There are helpful volunteers along the way that will engage with the kids and explain exhibits.

 Go with a Friend